Sharlto Copley: Career

 In March 2018, Copley starred in the crime comedy film Gringo as Mitch Rusk.
-Copley portrayed the titular character of a biographical film about Ted Kaczynski titled Ted K.
+Copley portrayed the titular character of a biographical film about Ted Kaczynski titled Ted K in 2021.

 Personal life

-Copley has been in a relationship with actress and supermodel Tanit Phoenix since January 2012.
-They wed on 15 February 2016, in Cape Town, South Africa.
-The couple have a daughter together.
+Copley started dating actress and model Tanit Phoenix in January 2012.
+They wed on 15 February 2016, in Cape Town.
+The couple have a daughter.
+He filed for divorce in June 2023, after the couple had lived apart since 30 October 2021.

-Copley resides in Cape Town and Los Angeles.